united-security-providers/usp-core-waap/src/docs/header-filtering.md

 The two main functionalities are:

-* Define a set of header names that are allowed through, while all other headers are rejected.
+* Define a set of header names that are allowed through, while all other headers are removed.
-* Define a set of rules to additionally deny headers by regex on the header value.
+* Define a set of rules to additionally remove headers by regex on the header value.

-Header filters can be configured globally and per route, which allows to modify the above main functionalities per route without having to list everything that is  already needed globally.
+Header filters can be configured globally and per route, which allows to modify the above two main functionalities per route without having to list everything that is  already defined globally.

-The merge rules are powerful and will be described in detail in the following.
+The merge options are versatile and will be described in detail further below.

 Note that it is also possible to only log which filters would be filtered out without actually doing so, which is useful for initial setup.

 ## Basic config structure

-Header filtering is configured at two places below `spec.headerFilter` plus a single setting `spec.routes[].headerFilterRef`:
+Header filtering is configured at two places, under `spec.headerFilter` plus a single setting `spec.routes[].headerFilterRef`:

 ```yaml
 spec:
   headerFilter:
     defaultFilterRef: "my-default"
     routeFilters:
     - name: "my-default"
       # settings...